-ReLEx-smile is the newest eye laser surgery technique and during my research, Medifocus (the eye clinic I chose) seemed to be the only eye clinic in Belgium offering this option.
-In fact, the technique is only a couple years old and very few eye clinics perform it, let alone are specialized in it.
+ReLEx smile is the newest eye laser surgery technique and during my research, Medifocus (the eye clinic I chose) seemed to be the only eye clinic in Belgium offering this option.
+In fact, the technique is only a couple of years old, and very few eye clinics perform it, let alone are specialized in it.

 And yet this is the one I chose.
 Why?
 It was actually a no-brainer.
-Recovery with ReLEx-smile is even faster than with LASIK as only a tiny “hole” is made with the laser in the cornea.
+The ReLEx smile eye surgery recovery time is even faster than with LASIK as only a tiny “hole” is made with the laser in the cornea.
 No large part of the cornea is removed and no flap is made that could rip open again.
-A tiny part of the cornea tissue is then removed, which reshapes the outer layer of the cornea, improving the eye’s vision.
+A tiny part of the cornea tissue is then removed, which reshapes the outer layer of the cornea, improving the eye's vision.

 The only downside: it's the most expensive procedure, at €2000/eye.
 But it's your eyes, you know?
 I'm usually a very budget-conscious person, but this was something that would affect the rest of my life, and so I only wanted the best.